-Silversea Cruises - Final Grade: "D"
+Silversea Cruises - Final Grade: "F"

 Silversea Cruises - Cruise Ship Fleet

-Grading Methodology For The 2019 Cruise Ship Report Card
+Grading Methodology For The 2022 Cruise Ship Report Card

-.
-To determine the Water Quality Compliance grade for ships operating in Alaska, we used notices of violation issued for individual cruise ships to each cruise line by the Alaska Department of Environmental Conservation from 2010 to 2018.
-Ships were given an ‘N/A’ if they traveled to Alaska but avoided Alaska’s strong water quality standards by discharging outside of those protected waters or if they didn’t travel to Alaska at all.
+To determine the Water Quality Compliance grade for ships operating in Alaska, we used notices of violation issued for individual cruise ships to each cruise line by the Alaska Department of Environmental Conservation from 2010 to 2021.
+We also failed ships for their scrubber use since scrubbers convert air pollution emissions into water pollution.

 Grades In Comparison: Report Cards From Previous Years

-- 2016 Cruise Ship Report Card
+2016 Cruise Ship Report Card

-- 2014 Cruise Ship Report Card
+2014 Cruise Ship Report Card

-- 2013 Cruise Ship Report Card
+2013 Cruise Ship Report Card

-- 2012 Cruise Ship Report Card
+2012 Cruise Ship Report Card

-- 2010 Cruise Ship Report Card
+2010 Cruise Ship Report Card

-- 2009 Cruise Ship Report Card
+2009 Cruise Ship Report Card

 **For the 2022 Cruise Ship Report Card, we graded 18 cruise lines and 213 cruise ships of those 18 lines operating around the world.
 All cruise ships from each cruise line were included in this report card.
 Friends of the Earth relied on data gathered from the internet, government sources, the cruise line industry, and other public sources in order to determine the grades assigned to the cruise lines.
 Friends of the Earth did not independently verify that the technology graded in the report card was installed on the individual cruise ships.